aleksamagicka/asus_rog_ryujin-hwmon/README.md

 The following device(s) are supported by this driver:

-* ASUS ROG RYUJIN II 360
+* ASUS ROG RYUJIN II 360, since kernel v6.9

 It's very likely that 240 is supported as well, but no one has tested that yet.